wwade/jobrunner/README.rst

 -------------

 | The default configuration file location is ``~/.config/jobrc``, but can be
-| overwritten using the --rc-file option.
+| overridden using the --rc-file option.

 Sample rcfile:
 ~~~~~~~~~~~~~~